xdanielsb/patterns/readme.md

 ## Acknowledgments
   ### Partha Kuchana
-  > Many of the examples shown are taken form the book of Partha Kuchana
+  > Many of the examples shown are taken from the book of Partha Kuchana

   ### Henry Diosa
   > Teacher at Universidad Distrital has contribute with his teachings and experience.